DanPearce/CI_PP3_Battleships/README.md

 ## Validation and Testing

 ### Python PEP8 Testing
-The [PEP8 Validation Service](http://pep8online.com/) was used to check the Python Code against guidlines and best practices.
+The [PEP8 Validation Service](http://pep8online.com/) was used to check the Python Code against guidelines and best practices.
 All code has been returned with no errors.

 <details><summary></summary>
 <img src="docs/images/pep8-colours-validation.png">